cannatag/ldap3/docs/manual/source/connection.rst

       conn = Connection(s, 'my_user', 'my_password', strategy=SAFE_SYNC, auto_bind=True)
       status, result, response, _ = conn.search('o=test', '(objectclass=*)')  # usually you don't need the original request (4th element of the return tuple)

-   The SafeSync strategy can be used with the Abstract Layer, but the Abstract Layer currently is NOT thread safe.
+   The SafeSync and SafeRestartable strategies can be used with the Abstract Layer, but the Abstract Layer currently is NOT thread safe.

-* REUSABLE: an asynchronous strategy that internally opens multiple connections to the Server (or multiple Servers via the ServerPool) each in a different thread

 .. note:: Lazy connections